chenhao-ye/adw/README.md

 # Artifact Demonstration Wizard

-Artifact Demonstration Wizard (ADW) is a framework to demonstrate the workflow of a project.
+Artifact Demonstration Wizard (ADW) is a framework to organize the experiment workflow of a project.

-ADW is designed to tackle these troublesome scenarios:
+If any of the problems below had troubled you, you will probably like ADW:

 - The codebase is supposed to be built with configuration A for experiment 1 and with configuration B for experiment 2.
 You just finished experiment 1.
-Then you start experiment 2 but you forget to rebuild the codebase with configuration B. As a consequence, it produces some garbage outputs so you have to rerun it, in the best case; in the worst case, you never realize this is garbage output...
+Then you start experiment 2 but you forget to rebuild the codebase with configuration B. In the best case, it produces some garbage outputs so you have to rerun it; in the worst case, you never realize this is garbage output...

 - You have several experiments to run and you start one of them.
 The experiment takes hours, so you decide to switch to YouTube when waiting (it's fully justified, right?).
 Hours later, you pause YouTube and want to check out the experiment results, but you forget which experiment you started hours ago...